SantiFP/Pixl-technical-assessment/README.md

 Create a .env file at the root of the project with the following content:

 DATABASE_URL="postgresql://postgres:S.f031097@localhost:5432/mydb"

 JWT_SECRET="SecureJwtKeyForApp12345!"

 MERCADO_PAGO_TOKEN='APP_USR-6702006718764553-042004-447e35c954b0cac9b439be6cb30d5264-2400812394'

 DATABASE_URL: The URL of your PostgreSQL database.
 Change postgres and mydb to match your configuration.
+If your PostgreSQL runs on a different port or host, update accordingly.

 JWT_SECRET: A secret key used for generating JWT tokens.

-MERCADO_PAGO_TOKEN: Your Mercado Pago access token for integration with Mercado Pago.
+MERCADO_PAGO_TOKEN: Use the provided Mercado Pago access token for integration with Mercado Pago.

 ## Buyer Credentials for Testing: